Teletherapy Start-Up Tips for School Therapists

 Get the Right Technology

-Determine if your current technology is appropriate for teletherapy – a compatible camera, microphone, speakers, high-speed internet, and other general computer capabilities are a must.
+Determine if your current technology is appropriate for teletherapy – a compatible camera, microphone, speakers, high-speed internet, and other general computing capabilities are a must.

 Pick a Good Setting